gkarkoski/entity-framework-crud/README.md

 Applying new architectures and modules responsible for new functionalities.

 The central idea is to use the main branch as the first state, and the subsequent branchs listed below, will have the same project but with new functionalities and/or new abstractions/archtectures.

-- Main - Projects First State
+Main - Projects First State

+Handler-Pattern - First stage of abstraction

 ## Author

 - [@gkarkoski](https://github.com/gkarkoski)